-Staff member Roxie Kooi tosses colorful bead necklaces to the crowd at the 2018 Pride Parade in Chicago's Uptown neighborhood his Convocation speech upon returning from his sabbatical break
+Staff member Roxie Kooi tosses colorful bead necklaces to the crowd at the 2018 Pride Parade in Chicago's Uptown neighborhood

-Rev. Dr. Jacqui Lewis of Middle Church of NYC gives a powerful sermon at the Rooks Lecture at her retirement celebration.
-From L to R: Bethany Winn (MDiv '18),
+Rev. Dr. Jacqui Lewis of Middle Church of NYC gives a powerful sermon at the Rooks Lecture

 CTS staff and faculty pose with Johnathan Jackson at the CTS Day celebration at Rainbow PUSH headquarters